Muscle-Boy/SENATOR-APP/README.md

 # SENATOR-APP
-A Demo application to showcase the convenience that Huggingface brings to the application Natural Language Processing
+A Demo application to showcase the convenience that Huggingface brings to the area of Natural Language Processing